Zsolt Erőss

-Zsolt Erőss (March 7, 1968 – May 21, 2013) was the most successful Hungarian high-altitude mountaineer, summiting 10 out of the 14 eight-thousanders.
+Zsolt Erőss (March 7, 1968 – May 21, 2013) was the most successful Hungarian high-altitude mountaineer, summiting 10 of the 14 eight-thousanders.
 He was also the first Hungarian citizen to have climbed Mount Everest.

 In 2010, he lost his right leg in an avalanche accident, requiring amputation below the knee.
 Soon after his recovery he returned to mountaineering, trying to summit the Cho Oyu in fall 2010.
-The expedition did not reach the top due to bad weather conditions, but later in May 2011 he successfully summited the Lhotse.
+The expedition did not reach the top due to bad weather conditions, but later in May 2011 he successfully summited Lhotse.
 After successfully scaling Kangchenjunga on May 20, 2013, he went missing in descent.
 Search missions were suspended on May 22.
 According to the expedition's leader and other experienced mountaineers, his survival is impossible.

 Life

-He was born in Miercurea Ciuc (Csíkszereda), a town in Transylvania, Romania.
-He started mountain climbing in 1981 and climbed several Transylvanian mountains.
+He was an ethnic Székely, born in Miercurea Ciuc (Csíkszereda), a town in Transylvania, Romania.
+He started mountain climbing in the Bicaz Gorge in 1981, after he climbed several Transylvanian mountains.
 He moved to Hungary in 1988 with his mother and brother, and became a Hungarian citizen in 1992.
+He lived in Pilisvörösvár for several years.
 From 1989 he worked as an industrial alpinist.
 His first climb as the member of an expedition was in 1990 at the Elbrus.
 Afterward he climbed Pamir, Aconcagua and Kilimanjaro among others listed below.
 He was the member of the first and second Hungarian Mount Everest Expedition in 1996 and 2001, respectively, but couldn't reach the peak.

 In 2002, he succeeded in climbing the Mount Everest as the first Hungarian citizen and second Hungarian overall (the first was Czechoslovak citizen Zoltán Demján in 1984).
 He was awarded the Order of Merit of the Hungarian Republic with the Officers' Cross.
 In early 2010 he suffered an accident in the Tatra mountains, which led to his right leg being amputated below the knee.
 He returned to climbing the same year using a prosthetic leg.
 Until his disappearance he climbed ten of the world's eight-thousanders, the last two with prosthetic leg.

+He met his wife Hilda Sterczer on an internet dating site in 2006.
+Their first date was a climb up the Glockner, the highest peak in Austria.